Campylobacter Lawsuit

 Chickens that share a water source can cause the spread of Campylobacter from bird to bird.
 They may also come into contact with each other’s infected feces.
 The bacteria can spread from the intestines to the meat during slaughter.
 An infected cow may produce milk containing Campylobacter.

 Campylobacter in humans is primarily spread through consuming contaminated food or water.
 Campylobacter can live on surfaces or spread from one food touching another.
 If food such as poultry is undercooked, Campylobacter bacteria may not be killed, and that food can make people sick.
 Water can be infected through poultry or cow feces containing the bacteria.
+It’s important to keep these things in mind in order to know how to prevent the spread of Campylobacter bacteria.

 Children and young adults with weakened immune systems have the highest risk of contracting Campylobacter.
 A tiny amount of Campylobera organisms can cause infection, such as that found in one drop of juice from infected raw chicken.